ahmedwael19/Udacity-Machine-Learning-Nano-Degree/README.md

   ### Definition
   1. Project Overview : Pneumonia is a widely known in lung infection that affect the air sacs.
 While not very acute if diagnosed in the early stages, it can be fatal if not.
-  2. Problem Statement: The goal is to create a machine learning model that has X-Ray image as inputand returns the class of it as an output, by being either normal or having pneumonia infection.
-The tasks involved are the following:
+  2.
   ⋅⋅1.
-Download the dataset generically, by using a single command.
-The dataset is avaliable on [Kaggle](https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia
     ⋅⋅2.
-Explore the dataset statistically and visually.
     ⋅⋅3.
 Preprocess the dataset to remove any outliers (if any), resize all images, and link each image to its label ⋅⋅4.
 Perform basic data augmentation to have more training examples (double the size).
     ⋅⋅5.
 Use k-fold validation technique to decrease overfitting.
     ⋅⋅6.
 Train and test the dataset on a benchmark model.
     ⋅⋅7.
 Experimenting with different models and fine-tuning.

-1. For this
-   1. do this
-      1. then this
-      2. then this
-   2. do this too
+1. Problem Statement: The goal is to create a machine learning model that has X-Ray image as inputand returns the class of it as an output, by being either normal or having pneumonia infection.
+The tasks involved are the following:
+   1. Download the dataset generically, by using a single command.
+The dataset is avaliable on [Kaggle](https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia
+   2. Explore the dataset statistically and visually.